evmcnb/quartz/content/Pearls/Turner's syndrome.md

 - Primary amenorrhea
 (less importantly)
 - webbed neck, widely-spaced nipples
-- Coarctation of the aorta (systolic murmur)
+- Coarctation of the aorta (systolic murmur) -  *The aorta does a sharp TURN in turners*
 - Bicuspid aortic valve
+- Horse-shoe kidneys

 Associated with aortic dilation and dissection - regular monitoring key